 \begin{proposition} For every \BPPS{} instance, the Minimum Classes Inequalities~\eqref{MCI} are satisfied by all feasible solutions of~$\fone$. \end{proposition}

-The proof is based on using the constraints of $\foneLP$, together with the integrality of the variables, to derive the MCIs for all integer feasible solutions.
+The proof uses the constraints of $\foneLP$, together with the integrality of the variables, to derive the MCIs for all integer-feasible solutions.
 We denote by $\ftwo$ the formulation obtained by adding the MCIs in~\eqref{MCI} to $\fone$, and by $\ftwoLP$ its LP relaxation.
-We let $\zeta(\ftwoLP)$ denote the optimal solution value of $\ftwoLP$, which provides a valid lower bound on the optimal solution value~\(\opt\) of the \BPPS{}, and is at least as strong as~$\zeta(\foneLP)$.
+We let $\zeta(\ftwoLP)$ denote the optimal objective function value of $\ftwoLP$, which provides a lower bound on the optimal objective function value~\(\opt\) of the \BPPS{}, and is at least as strong as~$\zeta(\foneLP)$.

-Not only $\foneLP$, but also $\ftwoLP$ admits closed-form expressions for both an optimal solution to $\ftwoLP$ and its optimal value, as stated by the following proposition.
+Not only $\foneLP$, but also $\ftwoLP$ admits closed-form expressions for both an optimal solution to $\ftwoLP$ and its optimal objective function value, as stated by the following proposition.

 \begin{proposition} For every \BPPS{} instance, an optimal solution to $\ftwoLP$ is